NTNU-IMT/stormbird/book/src/lifting_line/wake.md

 }
 ```

 The value of the lift-induced velocity will go to infinity, according to potential theory, if one tries to evaluate it too close to the vortex line.
-This may cause isses in cases where vortex lines from one wing is potentially colliding with another.
+This may cause issues in cases where vortex lines from one wing is potentially colliding with another.
 To handle such problems, Stormbird uses a viscous correction on the lift-induced velocity.
 When this correction should be applied is determined by a `ViscousCoreLength` structure.
-The value can be specifed either as a value relative to the bound vrotex length, or as an aboslute value.
+The value can be specified either as a value relative to the bound vortex length, or as an absolute value.
 This is handled by the enum below. `NoViscousCore` turns of the viscous core length. **Tip: turning it off may significantly speed up a simualtion**, but may also cause instabilities if multiple sails are present.
-The default value is `Relativ(0.1)`, which means that the viscous core lengt will be 10% of the bound vortex.
+The default value is `Relativ(0.1)`, which means that the viscous core length will be 10% of the bound vortex.

 ```rust
 pub enum ViscousCoreLength {